timokilale/jobMatch/README.md

-# E-GovEICA - Employment Facilitation Platform
+# E-GovEp - Employment Facilitation Platform

 A comprehensive job matching system built for the Tanzanian job market, connecting job seekers with employers through intelligent matching algorithms and comprehensive profile management.

 ## System Overview

-E-GovEICA is a full-stack web application that facilitates employment connections through advanced job matching, skills analysis, and market insights.
+E-GovEp is a full-stack web application that facilitates employment connections through advanced job matching, skills analysis, and market insights.
 The system serves both job applicants and employers with role-based dashboards and features.

 ## Core Features